 Seen by many as a timeless, democratic art form, the quilt has evolved throughout United States history and continues to develop today.
 Made by a broadly under-recognized diversity of artistic hands and minds, the medium offers an opportunity to tell a rich and complicated story of our shared and contested history.

-Celebrating aesthetic and technical achievements while also exploring the lives of quilters, the exhibition features approximately 50 remarkable examples of quilts and coverlets made from the 18th century up to 2021, presented in groups devoted to themes such as “Unseen Hands,” “Modern Myths,” and “Making a Difference.”
-Quilts and coverlets made by Americans of European ancestry will be shown with those created by Black and Indigenous Americans.
-Comparative examples from Britain, France, Mexico, and India will invite a broader understanding of five centuries of global textile production and trade.
+Celebrating aesthetic and technical achievements while also exploring the lives of quilters, Fabric of a Nation: American Quilt Stories from the Museum of Fine Arts, Boston features nearly 50 remarkable examples of quilts and coverlets made from the 18th century up to 2021, presented in groups devoted to themes such as “Unseen Hands,” “Modern Myths,” and “Making a Difference.”
+Quilts and coverlets made by Americans of European ancestry are shown with those created by Black and Indigenous Americans.
+Comparative examples from Britain and India invite a broader understanding of five centuries of global textile production and trade.

 The Frist Art Museum is supported in part by